basilesportif/gall-guide/poke.md

 >>  [%poke-ack p=~]
 ```
 Three things happened here, and we'll look at them both in detail
-1. We sent an outgoing poke to ourselvess
+1. We sent an outgoing poke to ourselves.
 2. We handled the poke to ourselves.
 3. We got back a `%poke-ack` confirming the poke was received.